oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 ## **Appendix**: About the Product
 ### **Overview**

 Oracle Database Vault provides controls to prevent unauthorized privileged users from accessing sensitive data.
 It also prevents unauthorized database changes.

-The Oracle Database Vault security controls protect application data from unauthorized access, and help you comply with privacy and regulatory requirements.
+Oracle Database Vault security controls protect application data from unauthorized access, and help you comply with privacy and regulatory requirements.

    ![](./images/dv-concept.png " ")